 I am a software developer who builds websites and native apps.
 Currently building stuff at DIVE.

-At the very start of 2018, Underlined and YungPanda formed DIVE bvba.
+At the very start of 2018, the founders of Underlined and YungPanda formed a new company, DIVE.
 I currently work full-time as a developer on projects for DIVE.
-I work on mobile apps, websites, APIs, and more.
-I spend most of my time working with Laravel applications (and PHP in general), and building native apps for iOS and iPadOS.

 In 2014, I started working at Underlined.
 I worked on various projects including Ginto and Kana Master, two apps for iOS.
 I also worked on a variety of B2B applications and back-end systems, APIs, and more.

 Since many of these B2B projects I worked on were proprietary and internal in nature, I cannot openly share details about their specific functionality.
 I still maintain Kana Master at DIVE.